signladmin/master/docs/intermediate-guide/pi-pool-tutorial/update-registration-cert.md

 # Update Pools Registration Certificate

-Query the chain for protocols, store them in a file named params.json.
+Query the chain for protocol parameters, store them in a file named params.json.

 {% tabs %}